opendilab/DI-star/docs/guidance_to_small_scale_training.md

 export SC2PATH4_8_4=</your/4.8.4/path/of/StarCraft II>
 ```

-On Windows, version 4.10.0 is supported.
+On Windows, version 4.10.0 and newer are supported.
 Older ones have an issue with war fog.
-Double click replay files [here](../data/replays), The corresponding version of SC2 will be automatically downloaded.
+Double click replays [here](../data/replays), The corresponding version of SC2 will be automatically downloaded.
-(TODO: support all versions and all maps on Windows)
+As for maps, you can download the ladder maps within SC2 client by searching the map name when creating custom game.
+You can find the ladder map list [here](https://liquipedia.net/starcraft2/Maps/Ladder_Maps/Legacy_of_the_Void)

 ### 2. Configuration